aws-samples/amazon-documentdb-samples/samples/templates/README.md

 This Cloudformation template deploys:
 - A VPC with 3 public and 3 private subnets.
 - An Amazon DocumentDB cluster with a master and 2 replicas spread in different availiability zones.
-- A Cloud9 environment that serves as a jumbbox for the Amazon DocumentDB cluster.
+- A Cloud9 environment that serves as a jumpbox for the Amazon DocumentDB cluster.

 Once the template is deployed, access the Cloud9 workspace.
 Open a terminal within the workspace and run the following commands: